temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 }
 ```

-However, when using Dynamic Workflows, do not specify a `@WorkflowMethod`, and implement the `DynamicWorkflow` directly in the Workflow implementation code.
+However, when using dynamic Workflows, do not specify a `@WorkflowMethod`, and implement the `DynamicWorkflow` directly in the Workflow implementation code.

 The `@WorkflowMethod` identifies the method that is the starting point of the Workflow Execution.
-The [Workflow Execution](/docs/concepts/what-is-a-workflow-execution) completes when this method completes.
+The Workflow Execution completes when this method completes.

 You can create interface inheritance hierarchies to reuse components across other Workflow interfaces.
-For details, see [Workflow interface inheritance](/docs/java/how-to-create-workflow-interface-inheritance-in-java).
+The interface inheritance approach does not apply to `@WorkflowMethod` annotations.

 A Workflow implementation implements a Workflow interface.